V for Victory: D-Day Utah Beach: Plot

-V for Victory: D-Day Utah Beach is a battle simulation war game based upon the Normandy invasion of World War II.
-The player may participate as either an American or German commander.
+V for Victory: D-Day Utah Beach is a World War II battle simulation wargame based on the Normandy invasion.
+The player takes the role of a commander for either the American or German forces.

-There are six scenarios, the first five of which are individual battles.
-In the first scenario, which is also the tutorial scenario and used for the free demo version, the player leads the 9th Infantry Division in its attempt to clean out remaining German resistance behind American lines, or alternately, plays the collection of German units attempting to frustrate their advance.
-In the second scenario, the 101st Airborne must take Carentan within three days.
-In the third scenario, the player faces an SS Panzergrenadier Division counterattack attempting to recapture Carentan.
-In the fourth scenario, the player assaults Cherbourg using four divisions, and in the fifth, the player attempts to permanently isolate Cherbourg.
-The sixth scenario is a total campaign game that will require hours of play to finish.
+The game comes with six scenarios, with the first five simulating individual battles.
+In the first scenario, which is also the tutorial scenario and used for the free demo version, the player commands the 9th Infantry Division to eliminate the remaining German resistance behind American lines, or alternately, plays the collection of German units attempting to frustrate their advance.
+In the second scenario, the objective is for the 101st Airborne to take control of Carentan within three days.
+In the third scenario, the player must defeat an SS Panzergrenadier Division counterattack attempting to recapture Carentan.
+In the fourth scenario, the player attacks Cherbourg using four divisions, and in the fifth, the player attempts to completely isolate Cherbourg.
+The sixth scenario is a full campaign game that will take hours of play to complete.